Paliverse/DualSenseX/README.md

 </p>

 ___________________

+Best is to not leave spaces or extra unnecessary lines except for these 3 lines to reduce the delay in reading the text file.

 You can mix and match between states to get the desired effect for your game.

 From previous testing, i believe you can write to text file every frame as the App will only read from that file.